Anas-Mohamed-Abdelghany/CodeAlpha_Tasks/CodeAlpha_Credit-Scoring-Model/ReadMe.md

 Credit scoring is the backbone of modern lending decisions.
 This project builds a full end-to-end classification pipeline that:

-- Ingests raw financial data
+- Ingests raw synthetic financial data (4,995 customers, 87 columns)
 - Engineers a binary target (`Is_Bad_Credit`) from continuous credit scores
-- Preprocesses mixed numeric/categorical features through a robust sklearn pipeline
+- Preprocesses 84 mixed numeric/categorical features through a robust sklearn pipeline
 - Trains and tunes a **Random Forest Classifier**
 - Evaluates performance using **Precision, Recall, F1-Score, and Confusion Matrix**
 - Interprets the model using **Permutation Importance**